-The first generation of general purpose quantum computers, which are called noisy, intermediate-scale quantum (NISQ) computers \cite{preskill2018quantum}, will operate on a few hundred qubits and will not support computational fault-tolerance.
-The IBM Q Experience computers, which fall into the NISQ category, have sparked the interest in the automated preparation (compilation) of arbitrary quantum circuits.
-It is expected that more NISQ computers with varying architectures will be available.
-NISQ compilation is motivated in part by the different architectures, but more important by the technical limitations of NISQ hardware (qubit and quantum gate fault rates, gate execution time etc.).

-Near-term applications of NISQ may be used to explore many-particle quantum systems or optimisation problems, and the executed circuits need to have a very short depth (e.g. less than 100 \cite{preskill2018quantum}).
-Although this is a serious limitation, it is hoped that hardware quality will increase such that longer circuits may be executed non fault-tolerantly.
+The first general purpose quantum computers, which are called noisy, intermediate-scale quantum (NISQ) computers \cite{preskill2018quantum}, operate on a few hundred qubits and do not support computational fault-tolerance.
+The IBM Q Experience computers, which fall into the NISQ category, have sparked the interest in the automated compilation of arbitrary quantum circuits.
+Near-term applications of NISQ may be used to explore many-particle quantum systems or optimisation problems, and the executed circuits are not expected to include sequences longer than 100 gates\cite{preskill2018quantum}.
+Although this is a serious limitation, it is hoped that hardware quality will increase such that longer circuits may be executed.

-In this work, we discuss the compilation complexity in general, and in particular its search space structure.
-To this end, a few prerequisites about quantum information processing are required (e.g. qubit, Hadamard gate, SWAP gate) \cite{NC00}.
-This allows to mainly focus on the structural, rather than functional, issues of the problem.

-Sec.~\ref{sec:motiv} is an informal, abstract introduction to the problem stated in Sec.~\ref{sec:motiv}.
-Afterwards, Sec.~\ref{sec:back} is a more formal introduction to the terminology, the recent related work and the elements necessary for illustrating the search space (Sec.~\ref{sec:structure}).
-Based on that, the search space structure (called \emph{search diagram}) is formulated using the representations from Sec.~\ref{sec:perm} and Sec.~\ref{sec:chain} (a simplified representation of quantum circuits called \emph{CNOT-chain}).
-NISQ compilation is decomposed into \emph{three combinatorial subproblems}, and Sec.~\ref{sec:exact} sketches an exact method and the heuristics for the subproblems.
-In the following, the terms NISQ computer, quantum computer and computer are used interchangeably.